eclipse-sumo/sumo.website/content/conference.md

   - Work in Progress which would benefit from the feedback of other SUMO users
 - Title and a short abstract (300 words) must be submitted until **Monday, May 3rd, 2021**.

-Templates and instructions for authors can be found here: https://easychair.org/publications/for_authors
+**Templates and instructions for authors** can be found here: https://easychair.org/publications/for_authors
+Technical Presentations do not require following a template, feel free to use your own style.

 ## Submission Link